Sumit-DevX/JSLibrary_APP/README.md

 # JSLibrary_APP
-A simpel library app created using JS
+A simple library app made using HTML5, CSS and JavaScript